secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO Are these appropriate security considerations?

-- The operators of the SCC must ensure that potential unauthorized parties are not able to manipulate the parameters of the published SCC.
+- The operators of the SCC must ensure that potential unauthorized parties are not able to manipulate the parameters of the published SCC e.g. by using a signature.
 Integrity must also be ensured if potential users want to fetch the provided SCC from the corresponding platform over the network.(?)
-- Users should only trust SCC issued from the original(?) publisher on the intended platform.
+- Users should only trust SCC issued from the original publisher with the associated signature.
+Users are responsible verify this signature.

 ## Cryptography library implementation